ssyed-ahmed/winning-group/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Instructions:

+1. Unzip the file winning-group.zip to any folder
+2. change into the winning-group directory
+3. Run 'npm install' to install all the package dependencies
+4. Run 'npm run start' to start the angular application
+5. Open the url 'http://localhost:4200/' in browser
+6. To run the unit tests, run the command 'npm run test'